IssamLaradji/BlockCoordinateDescent/README.md

 Figure 7
 --------
-* This experiment compares between different random and greedy block selection rules on three different problems using gradient updates (or the **Lb** update rule).
+* This experiment compares between different updates when using greedy fixed and variable blocks of different siz

 * To run the experiment and generate the plots, type the following in Terminal,